Cimpress-MCP/Platform-Client-Secret-Rotator/README.md

 ## What It Is

 The Platform Client Secret Rotator is an AWS Secrets Manager [Lambda Function Rotator][] intended to be used with AWS Secrets Manager and Auth0.
 Secrets Manager can use rotators implemented as Lambda Functions to securely and automatically rotate secret configuration values.
-This rotator is confugred out of the box for use with the Cimpress Mass Customization Platform.
+This rotator is configured out of the box for use with the Cimpress Mass Customization Platform.

 [Lambda Function Rotator]: https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets.html